 Birding around Hondo Hondo

 Just walking around the camp, and the surrounding fields you can see many species of birds, several endemic to the area.
-We have compiled a bird checklist with the help of visiting ornithologists and you will find this is the information pack in your room and at the bar or reception.
+We have compiled a bird checklist with the help of visiting ornithologists and you will find this list in reception.
 When you go for a stroll around, you can take this with you and see how many you can spot – and if you can add to the list!

 Please see here a couple of links to blogs written by birders who have visited Hondo Hondo and loved it.
 Do let us know if you would like us to feature your own blog on our website!